keu/docs/learn/airflow-fivetran.md

     git push --tags
     ```

-4. After a few seconds the sensor will detect the added file and print logs similar to the ones shown below.
+    After a few seconds the running GithubTagSensor task will detect the added file and print Airflow task logs similar to the ones shown below.

     ```text
-    [2023-03-01, 00:31:35 UTC] {custom_githubtagsensor.py:127} INFO - Poking for tag: sync-metadata/1 in repository: TJaniF/airflow-fivetran-tutorial
+    [2023-03-01, 00:31:35 UTC] {custom_githubtagsensor.py:127} INFO - Poking for tag: sync-metadata/1 in repository: <your-github-username>/airflow-fivetran-tutorial
     [2023-03-01, 00:31:35 UTC] {base.py:73} INFO - Using connection ID 'github_conn' for task execution.
-    [2023-03-01, 00:31:36 UTC] {custom_githubtagsensor.py:146} INFO - Tag sync-metadata/1 exists in TJaniF/airflow-fivetran-tutorial repository, Success.
+    [2023-03-01, 00:31:36 UTC] {custom_githubtagsensor.py:146} INFO - Tag sync-metadata/1 exists in <your-github-username>/airflow-fivetran-tutorial repository, Success.
     [2023-03-01, 00:31:36 UTC] {base.py:228} INFO - Success criteria met.
 Exiting.
     [2023-03-01, 00:31:36 UTC] {taskinstance.py:1318} INFO - Marking task as SUCCESS.
     ```

-5. After the `wait_for_tag` task has completed, the `kick_off_fivetran_sync` task will start.
+4. Click on the `run_fivetran_sync` task in the Airflow **Grid View**.
 This task will be in a deferred state (violet square) until the Fivetran sync is completed.

     ![Fivetran Deferred](/img/guides/fivetran_deferred_operator.png)

-6. After the DAG run has finished successfully, verify in your Fivetran UI that the sync shows an additional `Manual Update Triggered` entry in its `User Actions`.
+5. After the DAG run has finished successfully, verify in your Fivetran UI that the sync shows an additional `Manual Update Triggered` entry in its `User Actions`.

     ![Fivetran additional sync](/img/guides/fivetran_additional_sync.png)